 Understanding the intent behind your target keyword should dictate how you structure your page.

 For example, if you’re targeting a keyword phrase with informational intent (how to __), that page should educate and attempt to build rapport.

 Most searchers are not ready to buy when searching for informational keywords.

 They’re likely at the beginning of the customer journey.
 You need to be cognizant of that and structure your page as an educational resource.

-This doesn’t mean you shouldn’t try to push the prospect to the next stage in the buying cycle, but you need to take baby steps.
+Keep in mind, this doesn’t mean you shouldn’t try to push the prospect to the next stage in the buying cycle, but you need to take baby steps.
 Lead magnets are my go-to CTA for searchers at this stage.

 8. Is your primary keyword in the title?